AlbieGaguski/AWSIaCSecure/README.md

   cidr_block = "10.0.1.0/24"
 }

-Initialize and apply
+3. Initialize and apply

 terraform init
 terraform apply

-Very important to secure everything with IAM and we will secure our S3 Buckets with a bucket policy
+4.Very important to secure everything with IAM and we will secure our S3 Buckets with a bucket policy

 # IAM roles and policies
 resource "aws_iam_role" "example" {